How to write a song: Make a song in 7 steps

 If you’re serious about learning how to write a song, you’ll need to make it a habit.
 Each time you sit down to make a song, your goal shouldn’t be to write a hit.
 Rather, your goal should simply be to practice songwriting.
 The hit song will be a nice byproduct—something you’ll accidentally find under a pile of mediocre ones.

 As you practice songwriting, pay attention to your workflow.
-You may find that the seven-step process we’ve gone over works fine for one song, but you need to completely flip it on its head for the next one.
+You may find that the seven-step process we’ve gone over works great for one song, but you need to flip it on its head for the next one.
 This is perfectly fine and is simply part of the creative process—we make rules and guidelines so that we know how to break them.

 Above all, keep writing and keep pushing your own limits.
 We hope you found these tips on how to write a song helpful, and can’t wait to hear what you’ll create!